neveram/NYC-Housing-Price-Prediction/paper/paper.md

 Address
 Apartment numbers
 Zip code
-Building class as of final roll 18/19
+Building class at present
-Building class at time of sale
+Building classat time of sale
-Tax class as of final roll 18/19
 Sale Date

 We also dropped Easement because it only contains null values.